spcnvdr/gopost/README.md

 **NOTE**

+**You must run the program from within the cmd directory or the static resources will not be found!
+Think templates and images.**

 If using a self-signed TLS certificate, you may see errors logged such as

     http: TLS handshake error from 127.0.0.1:43434: remote error: tls: unknown certificate